Nissan NV200: Overview

 The vehicle was previewed as the NV200 Concept at the 2007 Tokyo Motor Show, followed by the 2008 Nissan Tenjin Motor Show.
 The concept vehicle was equipped with a remote control panel for a spider camera, and equipment for organizing and editing photographs and images on the move.

 The vehicle was unveiled at the 2009 Geneva Motor Show, followed by 2010 Beijing International Automobile Exhibition.
 The vehicle went on sale in Japan before summer 2009, followed by Europe in autumn 2009 and then in China and other markets.
 Available in combi and passenger car versions, NV200 was built on a modified version of Nissan's B platform, with fully independent strut type front suspension mounted on a separate subframe and a leaf spring rear axle.

 Markets

 Japan

 Available in Van DX light commercial van and Wagon 16S people carrier, the NV200 Vanette is a version of the Nissan NV200 van replacing the older Nissan Vanette.

-The vehicle went on sale on 21 May 2009 in Japan, followed by other markets around the world.
+The vehicle went on sale on 21 May 2009 in Japan, followed by other countries.

 Early Japanese models included Van DX (2/5-person), Van DX route van (2-person), Van GX (5-person), Wagon 16S (7-person).